The Littlest Elf

 An interactive book to keep your kids busy over the holiday.
 More than 40 pages of seek-and-find activities across festive Christmas scenes.
 The Scout Elves and Elf Pets are not always so easy to find, and lots of bonus items to search adds to the fun of this activity book.

 A group of students is in for the surprise of a lifetime when their substitute teacher takes them on a field trip to the North Pole.
 They are instructed to quietly observe the organized chaos as a bevy of elves works frantically on the Christmas toys.
-The message interwoven throughout this children's book about elves is about the power of giving.
+The message interwoven throughout this story is the power of giving.
 A fun, rhyming book with cartoonish illustrations that will appeal to young children.

 Great things come in small packages.
 This is the lesson learned in this adorable book about the tiniest elf of the bunch.
 He zips around trying to help but his small stature prevents him from being of any assistance.
 Then one day a big problem develops on the North Pole, and it turns out that only the smallest of elves can fix it.
 An uplifting story about courage, heart, and perseverance.